 While Vanessa Bruno has more of a global presence these days, for many, a trip to the Paris flagship used to justify a flight to France.
 That’s because Vanessa Bruno offers a very specific spin on romantic-yet-modern clothing: Here, you’ll find delicate silk rompers arranged next to chunky lace tops and butterfly-patterned pants.
 It’s always pretty, but never, ever twee.
 There are also two other locations, one in the 6th and one in the 3rd.

 This just might be the best bookstore in the world.
-It has the vibe of a warren-like country home rather than a straightforward shop, books are piled haphazardly from floor to ceiling (many of which are in English), there are inset benches dotted here and there, and it's staffed mostly by college kids who are full of great recommendations.
-It’s also home to a rich literary history—over the years, Shakespeare and Co. has played host to famous American writers like Alan Ginsberg, Ernest Hemingway, William Burroughs, and novelist William Styron.
-Founder George Whitman (the shop is now run by his daughter, Sylvia) famously opened up the stop’s cozy benches and couches to artists and writers who needed a place to stay.
-Many of these drifting creatives—or tumbleweeds, as they became known—went on to be important literary figures in their own right.
+It has the vibe of a warren-like country home rather than a straightforward shop, books are piled haphazardly from floor to ceiling (many of which are in English), there are benches dotted here and there, and it's staffed mostly by college kids who are full of great recommendations.
+It’s also home to a rich literary history—over the years, Shakespeare and Company has played host to famous American writers like Allen Ginsberg, Ernest Hemingway, William Burroughs, and William Styron.
+Founder George Whitman (the shop is now run by his daughter, Sylvia) famously opened up the shop’s cozy benches and couches to artists and writers who needed a place to stay.
+Many of these drifting creatives—or tumbleweeds, as they became known—went on to become important literary figures in their own right.

 Lined in lush blue velvet, stepping into Lydia Courteille feels a bit like stepping into a music box.
 It’s a fittingly dream-like backdrop for her handcrafted pieces which take a deep bow to fantasy.
 Fire opals are set in the maws of lizards, and diamond fireflies sit on carved coral flowers: All of her jewelry is stunningly unusual.